microsoft/PythonProgrammingPuzzles/README.md

 # Python Programming Puzzles
-# (Name Approvers: We would like to rename the repo to Python Programming Puzzles but we can keep it at  Python Reasoning Challenges if you prefer)

-This repo contains a dataset of python reasoning challenges which can be used to teach an AI python and evaluate an AI's ability to understand and write python programs.
+This repo contains a dataset of python programming puzzles which can be used to teach and evaluate an AI's programming proficiency.
+The dataset is comprehensive in terms of problem difficult, domain, and algorithmic tools needed to solve the problems.

 ## What is a python programming puzzle?